ropolexi/deso-notification-posts-stats/README.md

 # Introduction
-Python script to calculate user score based on post engagement via notification method
+Python script to calculate user score based on post engagement.
+Any user just need to mention the account username to trigger the calculation and post the reply.

 This script uses deso_sdk.py from https://github.com/deso-protocol/deso-python-sdk